 Architecture is a high-pressure environment.
 There are clients to keep happy, deadlines to meet and project partners to work alongside.
 Particularly important for an architect practice is to ensure you are following the RIBA Plan of Work guidelines.
 Keeping on top of the organisation and management of your working processes is why it’s worth considering the potential benefits of virtual office support.

-- Tasks you’re not familiar with – if you’ve started your own architectural practice, you’ve probably come from working inside a partnership, or a business that has an architect department.
-That means there’s always been someone else sorting out the business strategy, the marketing, the finance, the graphic design, the HR, the event planning and everything else.
+- Tasks you’re not familiar with – if you’ve started your own architectural practice, you’ve probably come from working inside a partnership, or a business that has an architecture department.
+That means there’s always been someone else sorting out the business strategy, the marketing, the finance, the graphic design, the HR and the accounts.
 When you start your own business, the reality is that you have to cover all these areas yourself.
 That’s when outsourcing is most useful – it’s a cost-effective way to pay for the tasks that need to be done, so that you can concentrate on overseeing your clients’ projects as they progress through the RIBA work stages.

 - Managing contractors – depending on how you work, your business might be project managing contractors.
 This could be anyone from builders to interior designers.
 Using a CRM system to manage both your contractors and your clients will help to keep your firm’s admin in order and help you to keep on top of your projects.
 Outsourced support can manage this for you on an ongoing basis.

 Why is a virtual assistance company a good solution for architects?